Q: My Son Left College, and Now He’s Stuck

 I understand your concerns about sending your son back to college given his track record and challenges.
 Launching kids with attention deficit disorder (ADHD or ADD) can be a frustrating, stop-and-start process.
 ADHD brains mature more slowly (up to a three-year lag behind neurotypical brains), so it’s important to remember that, in some areas of executive functioning, young adults of 19 or 20 are actually more like 16 or 17 year olds.
 Since boys generally mature more slowly than girls, your son likely needs more support in certain areas than you’d expect for someone his age.
 Learning the skills necessary for independent living just takes longer for some people.
 It’s not your son’s fault; it’s how he’s wired.

-I’m glad that you are taking your son to therapy because I’m guessing that he’s depressed.
+I’m glad that you are taking your son to therapy because I’m guessing his self-esteem is suffering, and he may even develop a mood disorder.
 When kids can’t make it in college, they feel bad about themselves.
 Regardless of whether they talk about it, young adults like your son have told me that they see their peers advancing, realize they’re not moving forward, and feel ashamed of where they are and who they are.
 Talking to someone outside of the family may really help.

 The fact that your son wants to return to school is admirable and, by taking small steps, he can get there.
 Right now, it doesn’t seem he’s acquired and mastered the skills necessary to return to college.
 By not following through on chores, being messy, playing video games for hours, and struggling with problem-solving, he’s letting you know that he still needs assistance transitioning from an adolescent who lives at home to a man who’s out on his own.
 He’s not ready — yet.